 Gaining much support and popularity over the years, more and more international students are curious about South Korean culture and language.
 Not only do you get to experience the normal everyday life of a Korean student, but you also get the full academic benefits for free if you do receive one of the Korean Government Scholarships.

 In today’s post, I will cover only one of the eight Korean government scholarships since the one that we are going to talk about is the one and only full-ride scholarship.
 In short, this merit award will cover all of the financial aspects of your study in South Korea, and it offers airplane fares, tuition fees, living stipend, and full coverage of mandatory fees.
-Without further ado, let’s get straight into this full-ride scholarship that is offered by the Korean Government.
+Without further ado, let’s get straight into this awesome Korean scholarship that is offered by the Korean Government.